openstack-archive/deb-python-pyngus/README.md

 See the User Guide in the docs directory for more detail.

+## Release 2.2.0 ##

+* Can now use the system's default CA by specifying the 'x-ssl' option in the 'properties' field of the create_connection call and _NOT_ specifying the 'x-ssl-ca-file' property. (contributed by Juan Antonio Osorio Robles)
+* use the most secure default setting for x-ssl-verify-mode based on the configuration
+* bump max proton version to 0.17

 ## Release 2.1.4 ##

 * avoid using deprecated next_tick in the container